 Here is a list of wines ordered by their age-worthiness:

 - Riesling and Grüner Veltliner wines are the best picks for cellaring.
-You can store them for decades while they create aromas of maple or hazelnut.
+You can store them for decades while they constantly get better and develop aromas of maple or hazelnut.

 - You can age Vidal for five to seven years.

 - Gewürztraminer shouldn’t be cellared longer than three to five years.